Find a Registered Dental Hygienist

 Related signs and symptoms

-• MMP is a chronic autoimmune disease involving predominately the oral mucosa and conjunctivae.
-Other mucosal sites that may be affected include the nasopharynx, larynx, esophagus, and anogenital area.
+• MMP is a subepidermal blistering disease.
+This chronic autoimmune disease predominately involves the oral mucosa and conjunctivae.
+Other mucosal sites that may be affected include the nasopharynx, larynx, trachea, esophagus, and anogenital area.
 The corneal epithelium may also be affected.
-Cutaneous lesions are uncommon, and usually occur on the head, neck, and extremities.
+Cutaneous lesions are infrequent, and usually occur on the head, neck, and extremities.

-• This uncommon disease has annual incidence of about 2 per million.
+• This uncommon disease has annual incidence of about 2 new cases per million persons per year.
 Mean age of patients/clients is 62–66 years; the disease is rarely seen in children.
 Females are affected more commonly than males (2:1).
 There is no definitive cure.

 • Lesions result from cleavage of the epithelium from underlying connective tissue at the basement membrane, without the acantholysis4 found in pemphigus vulgaris.
 Relative to pemphigus vulgaris, the bullae of MMP are more tense, less fragile, and tend to persist longer.

-• Scar (cicatrix) formation is a particular concern for the eye.
-Scarring of the canthus and inversion of the eyelashes lead to corneal trauma5.
+• Eyes may feel gritty.
+Scar (cicatrix) formation is a particular ocular concern.
+Scarring of the canthus and inversion of the eyelashes lead to corneal trauma6.

 • Osteoporosis, glaucoma, cataracts, type 2 diabetes mellitus, and infections are complications associated with long-term systemic corticosteroid therapy (e.g., prednisone).